kismetwireless/kismet-web-docs/content/en/docs/readme/installing/macos.md

 ### Install dependencies

-macOS requires the XCode toolchain from the Apple store.
-Once installed, you will need to launch the XCode IDE at least once to accept the license; do so before using the command line tools.
+macOS requires the Xcode toolchain from the Apple store.
+Once installed, you will need to launch the Xcode IDE at least once to accept the license; do so before using the command line tools.

 You will need to install the `brew` tool from [brew.sh](https://brew.sh).
-There are of course other package managers for MacOS; feel free to use any of them which have the required packages, but Brew is known to work.
+There are of course other package managers for macOS; feel free to use any of them which have the required packages, but Brew is known to work.

 #### Install the required packages via Brew: